gauravsatav/gcpCertification/7_Production_Machine_Learning_Systems/notes.md

 * Training on device?

-  * Federated Learning: Even though we've talked primarily about prediction on mobile, a new frontier is confederated learning.
+  * **<u>Federated Learning</u>**: Even though we've talked primarily about prediction on mobile, a new frontier is called federated learning.
   * The idea is you continuously train the model on the device, and then you combine the model updates from a federation of user devices to update the overall model.
-  * The goal is for each user to get their customized experience (because there's model training happening on the device) but still retain privacy because it's the overall model update that goes back to the cloud.
+  * **<u>The goal is for each user to get their customized experience (because there's model training happening on the device) but still retain privacy because it's the overall model update that goes back to the cloud.</u>**

 ###  Optimizing TensorFlow for mobile